samblenny/guilib/README.md

 Normally, it is not necessary to re-generate the font files.
 Possible reasons to rebuild the fonts include adding new emoji or support for additional writing systems.
 To run the codegen program, you need a go compiler (see golang.org).
+To rebuild the emoji glyph sheet, refer to https://github.com/samblenny/hd1bemoji

 Procedure to update source code for the bitmap fonts: